andrinr/andrinr/README.md

 🖥️ High Performance computing in C++, CUDA, Fortran
 🎲 Self optimizing systems, generative geometry and textures
-🎨 Creative coding with Processing and Processing
+🎨 Creative coding with Processing and TouchDesigner
 🌐 Web development using primarily Svelte
 🤖 Data Science and Scientific Data Visualisation in Python
 👨‍💻 Software Development in Java and C++